 Factor 4.
 History and Current Pattern of Abuse

 Brorphine is part of a structural class of compounds known as substituted piperidine benzimidazolones.
 The general synthesis of brorphine was first reported in the literature in 2018.
 Brorphine is not an approved pharmaceutical product and is not approved for medical use anywhere in the world.
-The Assistant Secretary, by a letter to DEA dated October 27, 2020, stated that there are no FDA-approved new drug applications or investigational new drug applications for brorphine in the United States; hence, there is no legitimate channel for brorphine as a marketed drug product.
+The Assistant Secretary, by a letter to DEA dated October 27, 2020, stated that there are no FDA-approved NDAs or INDs for brorphine in the United States.
+Hence, DEA notes there is no legitimate channel for brorphine as a marketed drug product.
 The appearance of brorphine on the illicit drug market is similar to other designer drugs trafficked for their psychoactive effects.

-Brorphine has been encountered by U.S. law enforcement in powder form.
+Brorphine has been encountered by United States law enforcement in powder form.
 In the United States, brorphine has been identified as a single substance and in combination with other substances.
-Twenty reports of brorphine have been reported in the National Forensic Laboratory Information System (NFLIS) in 2019 and 2020 from three different states (see Factor 5).
+Between June 2019 and August 2020, there are twenty reports of brorphine in the National Forensic Laboratory Information System (NFLIS) from three different states (see Factor 5).

-In several NFLIS encounters, brorphine was found in combination with heroin (a schedule I substance) and fentanyl (a schedule II substance).
+In several NFLIS encounters, brorphine was found in combination Start Printed Page 11864with heroin (a schedule I substance) and fentanyl (a schedule II substance).
 In reports from the Northeastern Illinois Regional Crime Laboratory, suspected heroin/fentanyl powders were analyzed and found to be brorphine in combination with flualprazolam, a non-scheduled benzodiazepine, and diphenhydramine, an over-the-counter antihistamine.